 This investment does not have a stated interest rate that is payable thereon.
 As a result, the 14.87% interest rate in the table above represents the effective interest rate currently earned on the investment cost and is based on the current cash interest and other income generated by the investment. - As defined in the Investment Company Act, this portfolio company is an Affiliate as we own between 5.0% and 25.0% of the voting securities.
-Transactions during the year ended February 28, 2017 in which the issuer was an Affiliate are as follows: (f)
+Transactions during the year ended February 28, 2017 in which the issuer was an Affiliate are as follows:

-Management and Net Realized Net Change in Total Interest from Incentive Gain (Loss) from Unrealized Company Purchases Sales Investments Fee Income Investments (Depreciation) GreyHeller LLC \$7,780,000 \$ - \$ 246,035 \$ \$ \$ (3,141)
+Total Interest from Incentive Gain (Loss) from Unrealize ılized Company Purchases Sales Investments Fee Income Investments (Depreciation ciation) GreyHeller LLC \$7,780,000 \$- \$ 246,035 \$ - \$ - \$ (3, (3,141)